 If you need a hotel, you’ll find several (e.g., the Holiday Inn Express and Courtyard by Marriott on the Coast Road) as well as condos and homes to rent for vacation stays on or near the beaches.
-You should expect some crowds during the summer, especially with the San Diego County Fair, and thoroughbred racing season (roughly July 8 through September 5) at the Del Mar Race Track just south of town.
+You definitely can expect some crowds during the summer, especially with the San Diego County Fair, and thoroughbred racing season (Opening Day is mid July and running through Labor Day) at the Del Mar Race Track just south of town.

 Dining in the area can be quite good, and eclectic, ranging from fast food to fine dining.
-A few examples: Parioli Italian Restaurant on the 101 has a good reputation; Blanca and Pamplemousse Grille are the most upscale and pricey; and the Wild Note Cafe at the Belly Up Tavern in the heart of the Cedros Design District is a terrific place for lunch, dinner or weekend brunch.
+A few examples: Parioli Italian Bistro on the 101 has a good reputation; Pamplemousse Grille is probably the most upscale and pricey; and the Wild Note Cafe at the Belly Up Tavern in the heart of the Cedros Design District is a terrific place for lunch, dinner or weekend brunch.

 Much of the Solana Beach coast line is bluff, occupied in many areas by private homes (Pacific Avenue, Circle Drive) and expensive condo developments, especially along S. Sierra Avenue.
-The public can access the beaches at several points, such as Tide Park and the popular Fletcher Cove (offering a tot lot, restrooms, a grassy area, and basketball, plus the fabulous beach!), site of the annual Fiesta Del Sol.
+The public can access the beaches at several points, such as Tide Park and the popular Fletcher Cove (offering a tot lot, restrooms, a grassy area, and basketball, plus the fabulous beach!), site of the popular annual Fiesta Del Sol.

 Mother Nature, as always, has her way.
 Some areas along the ocean are at risk for bluff failures and active shifting of the bluffs, and some residents have installed seawalls when they could get approval.
 Recently new hefty fees have been implemented against residents who install seawalls to compensate the public for loss of beach.

 Children in town attend one of 6 elementary schools in the Solana Beach School District.
 Older children will attend public schools in the San Dieguito Union High School District.
 There are several private schools as well.